Deraj21/cryptid-bot/readme.md

 ## Basic Idea
 My wife and I enjoy the board game “Cryptid,” but it can only be played with 3 or more people.
 There is a variant that allows for 2 people, but it’s actually just a 4 player game, and each player gets 2 clues and 2 colors of tokens.
 I want to fix this by creating a “robot” (an app) that will act as the 3rd person.

-### How to pull it off
+### Requirements
 - The app displays the board and structures for the particular game setup
+- **Player's Turn**
-- During their turn, players can “ask” the bot about a hex, and if according to their clue, can the Cryptid reside there
+  - Players can “ask” the bot about a hex, specifically: "According to its clue, can the Cryptid reside here?"
     - The bot replies with a yes or no (placing a cylinder or a cube respectively)
+  - Players place their own cubes and cylinders when asked questions or when a player they ask responds with a cube; this is so that the bot is kept up-to-date on where it can place pieces.
 - A player can also search a spot to see if the cryptid is there
-- When it’s the robot’s turn, they randomly select a player, and randomly select a hex that doesn’t already have a cube on it.
-The player answers yes or no.
-  - If no, the bot will play a cube somewhere randomly on the board where the cryptid cannot be, according to their clue
-- The bot will never initiate a search
+- When it’s the bot’s turn, a players take turns taking the role of the bot, asking or searching.

+### How to pull it off
+- board data is collected by the `setup screen`
+  - where the board pieces go, and are they rotated?
+  - are we in advanced mode?
+  - where are the structures placed?
+  - which colors are playing?
+  - which colors are bots, and which are people?
+- the `play screen` uses canvas to display the board, and structures
+- once the player starts the game, a new

 ---